"At first Halloween was for European pagan traditions, but eventually it received a Christian interpretation by missionaries."

 Lev.
 18:21 And thou shalt not let any of thy seed PASS THROUGH THE FIRE to Molech, neither shalt thou profane THE name of thy Elohim: I am YHWH.

 There would be large bonfires, with the thought that it would scare off evil spirts.
 Ponder on this for a moment?
 As we will soon discover mostly everything surrounding Halloween is about protecting one's self from evil spirit.
-Scriptures reveal to us when one is submissive to Elohim then the devil must flea.
+Scriptures reveal to us when one is submissive to Elohim then the devil must flee.
 The only protection one needs is the whole armour that can be found throughout the Scriptures.
 These huge fires was to keep away evil spirits.
 Children would have salt sprinkled on their heads.
 What happened at these bonfires?
 Sacrifices.. they would sacrifice children, animals and adults.
 These innocent victims would be passed through the fire to please demons.

 ~Apple Bobbing~